Create a culture that means business™

 - Address internal and external goals.
 A company’s decisions impact the employee experience, but they also impact the outside world.
 Failing to consider the ways your company affects external groups is disingenuous.
 When you address the manner in which your company wants to interact with the outside world, it leaves employees feeling hopeful and inspires trust in your customers.

 - Make them unique.
 Using the same values as a different company 一 or worse, a competitor 一 leaves your business looking ordinary.
-Think of what sets your organization apart from others and concentrate on bringing those aspects to light in your company values to attract the right customers and employees.
+Think of what sets your organization apart from others and concentrate on bringing those aspects to light in your company core values to attract the right customers and employees.

 With values established, one of the best ways to build a culture that aligns with your company values is by recognizing employees who embody them.
 92 percent of employees agree that when they’re recognized for a specific action, they’re more likely to repeat it in the future.
 Explicitly tying recognition to company values helps sync company and employee principles even further.

 Encouraging everyone in your organization to practice frequent recognition strengthens company values and performance.
-Make recognition easy with an employee recognition platform that also allows employees to tie recognitions to specific company values.
+Make recognition easy with an employee recognition platform that also allows employees to tie recognitions to specific company core values.
 For example, this recognition from Achievers’ CEO and President, Jeff Cates, that exemplifies his organization’s core value of “One Team”.

 Jeff was able to send this recognition across a company-wide newsfeed in moments using Aspire, Achievers’ recognition program.
 See how a recognition platform can help your company start truly living its values.

 11 examples of companies with exceptional core values